marcotoronto/rdm-test/content/03_create_readme.md

 <p style="margin-bottom: 30px"></p>

 ## The Process
-Document your work as you go, so you don’t lose track of any details.
-If you wait until the end of your project, you might already have lost or forgotten valuable information.
+**Document your work as you go**, so you don’t lose track of any details.
+If you wait until the end of your project, you might already have lost or forgotten valuable information.{: .note}

 You can create a README using any text editor (e.g. TextEdit, Notepad++, Atom.io, Sublime Text) or word processor (e.g. Word, LibreOffice).
 Save your README as UTF-8 encoded text.
 Using plain text helps preserve your information because it relies on durable, open standards rather than proprietary formats.
 If you’re using GitHub, your README should be written using <a href="https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax" target="blank">Markdown syntax </a> (readme.md).